DebeshJha/Kvasircapsule-SEG/README.md

 }
 </pre>

+## uses
+It is an open-access dataset which can be downloaded for research and academic purpose.
+For industrial purpose, a prior consent is required before using them.

 ## Contact
-Please contact debesh@simula.no for any further questions.
+Please contact debesh.jha@northwestern.edu for any further questions.